Arabia Petraea: Geography

 The geographic makeup of Arabia has some variation.
-It includes the comparatively fertile Moab plateau, which received 200mm of annual rainfall, at the southernmost tip of which lies Petra which, along with Bostra (or Busra), together constitute the political foci of the province.
+It includes the comparatively fertile Moab plateau, which received 200mm of annual rainfall, at the southernmost tip of which lies Petra which, along with Bosra (or Busra), together constitute the political foci of the province.

-Inhospitability is the norm, though, and along with the desert proper that is the Sinai, the arid Negev, which extends north of the Sinai, is practically such.
+Inhospitability is the norm, however, and along with the desert proper that is the Sinai, the arid Negev, which extends north of the Sinai, is practically such.
 Along with this are the coastal areas around the Red Sea; the badlands known as Hismā that develop to the north of that coast; and the ever-present rocky terrain.